NeotokyoRebuild/neo/README.md

 git branches, symlinking or just using `-game` is preferred.

 After apply the file copy or symlink to the sourcemods directory, launch/restart Steam and "Neotokyo: Revamp" should appear.
+To run the game, original [NEOTOKYO](https://store.steampowered.com/app/244630/NEOTOKYO/) have to be installed and NT;RE will try to automatically mount it.

 The following examples assumes the default directory, but adjust if needed: